LinuxIsCool/configuration/README.md

 # Pop-os - Gnome - Tmux - Fish - Vim - FZF - Serious Configuration - Shawn Anderson
-A repository the dotfiles that I hack on.
+These are the dotfiles that I hack on.
 Can easily be installed to your ~/.config/ by using the gnu stow utility.

 <div align="center">
   <img src="https://raw.githubusercontent.com/LinuxIsCool/configuration/master/popos-gnome/Screenshot%20from%202020-09-29%2001-56-33.png"/>